wxian3/NeuroLens/README.md

 ## Optimizing NeuroLens for Calibration

-To train the neural networks using the generated dataset, follow these steps:
+To train the neural networks using the generated or captured dataset, follow these steps:

 1. Load the sequence of distorted images and keypoint correspondences from JSON files.
 2. Split the dataset into training and validation sets.